uclaioes/my-first-website/README.md

 ## UCLA Institute of the Environment and Sustainability web design workshop

 1. Webinar conducted virtually on Zoom, April 9, 2020
+2. GitHub Pages workshop held on Zoom May 14, 2020

 ## Objectives